Embrace it ALL

-The gentle whisper suggested I think of whether this woman was any different in that moment after she sang, than she was when she first walked out to the stage.
+The gentle whisper suggested I think of whether this woman was any different in that moment after she sang, than when she first walked out to the stage.
 The audience and the judges apprehensive some snickering and rolling their eyes, who was she?
-She awkwardly made fun, as she was asked questions, as this style had been built up by her to protect herself from people’s reaction to her, over many years.
+She awkwardly made fun, as she was asked questions, clearly built up by her to protect herself from people’s reaction to her, over many years.
 My tears welled up again.
 It whispered, “What are you emotional about?”
-I searched my heart…Her break through?
+I searched my heart…Her big break?
 Her bravery?
 That she got her dream?
 That the words to the song were exactly her story?
 I was trying to answer.
 The whisper came back..
 “It’s beautiful yes.
 The lesson is much; more…there is more to learn.
 Look deeper.
 Look at her before she sang.”

 I began to think of what I had not considered before.
 This woman was not even a tiny bit different as a human being.
-In a moment she transformed from being ridiculed and rejected to the immediate cheering embrace and love of the world as our newest hero and success story.
-YET she herself, was one not one bit different in her being alive, not in the moment before, and not in the moment after.
-Our thoughts of her changed, yes, but that is all.
+In a moment she transformed from being ridiculed and rejected to the immediate cheering embrace and love of the world, to be our newest hero and success story.
+YET she herself, was one not one bit different in her being alive.
+Not in the moment before, and not in the moment after.
+Our thoughts of her changed, but that was all.
 We saw something new in her, something that we could love and even champion.